atet/raspberrypi/README.md

 /identity <USERNAME> 0123456789abcdef0123456789abcdef
 ```

+[![.img/step06a.png](.img/step06a.png)](#nolink)

 * **Highlight the line and CTRL+C** (pressing the copy to clipboard didn't work for me to paste in the game)
-   * NOTE: You can only see and copy this key once, when you close the window or logout, you will have to make another key
+* NOTE: You can only see and copy this key once; when you close the window or logout, you will have to make another key

-[![.img/step06a.png](.img/step06a.png)](#nolink)

 ### 6.2.
 Download Craft client

 * Download the Craft client for Windows or MacOS here: https://www.michaelfogleman.com/projects/craft/
    * This is a "portable" program; nothing needs to be installed, just extract the ZIP file
 * Run `craft.exe`

+### 6.3.
+Connecting to Craft server

 * Once the game starts, press "T" and CTRL+V to paste in your Identity Token and press ENTER
 * Press "T" and enter `/online <SERVER IP>` to connect to your Raspberry Pi Zero Craft server
    * Once on the server, you should automatically be connected as your account